OmranEdoo/rasberryWeather974/README.md

 WantedBy=multi-user.target
 EOF
 ```
-Next we start our FrontService by running :
+Next we start our front_service.service by running :
 ```
-sudo systemctl status FrontRasberry (#to get its status) sudo systemctl start FrontRasberry (#to start it) sudo systemctl stop FrontRasberry (#to stop it) sudo systemctl restart FrontRasberry (#to restart) sudo systemctl enable FrontRasberry (#to add it at system start-up)
+sudo systemctl status SERVICE (#to get its status) sudo systemctl start SERVICE (#to start it) sudo systemctl stop SERVICE (#to stop it) sudo systemctl restart SERVICE (#to restart) sudo systemctl enable SERVICE (#to add it at system start-up)
 ```
 We also add :
 ```